Q. What is the color of the Preschool & PreK shorts and pants?

 parents that come to make purchases during our slower season

 between September and July.
-If you find that you cannot shop

-On-line shopping is available throughout the year.
+Also, on-line shopping is available throughout the year.
 We ship by priority mail or UPS and usually have ample stock at our shipping facility.

 Q. My child's tie snap has broken.
 I just bought it.
 What should I do?